GluuFederation/docs-ce-prod/docs/source/admin-guide/oxtrust-ui.md

 ![default](../img/admin-guide/oxtrust/defaultv4.png)

-* Default acr: This control defines method used for general authentication in oxAuth by default.
+* Default ACR: This control defines method used for general authentication in oxAuth by default.
 It will also be applied to users accessing the oxTrust administrator interface, unless overriden by "oxTrust authentication mode".
 Remote applications may also specify desired authentication method explicitly by including "acr_values=" url query parameter during initial authorization request of OpenID Connect flows
-* oxTrust acr: This control defines authentication method used when user is accessing the oxTrust administrator interface.
+* oxTrust ACR: This control defines authentication method used when user is accessing the oxTrust administrator interface.
 By setting "oxTrust authentication mode" to some other (possibly stricter, like Duo auth) method you may ensure administrator's tools are properly protected against malicious users

 The values are available for selection out-of-the-box: "basic", "super_gluu" and "auth_ldap_server".
 The latter instructs corresponding modules to use a [basic LDAP bind authentication](../authn-guide/basic.md) against the LDAP server configured on "Manage LDAP Authentication" tab of this page, which is by default a Gluu's internal LDAP directory.
 When "Default" is set for "oxTrust authentication mode", it will fall-back to the default method set for oxAuth.